Purpose of Taft Fellowship

-To this end, Taft is pleased to offer a generous academic Diversity and Inclusion Fellowship Scholarship Program for qualifying first-year law school students and returning second-year law students, based on the requisites below.
+Taft is pleased to offer an academic Fellowship program for qualifying first-year law school students.

-Each year, up to seven Diversity and Inclusion Fellowship Scholarships are awarded to highly motivated, first-year law students who are members of historically underrepresented ethnic and/or racial minority groups.
+Each year, Taft awards up to seven fellowships to highly motivated, first-year law students who are members of historically underrepresented ethnic and/or racial minority groups.

-Following the completion of their first year of law school, students selected for the Fellowship Scholarship Program receive paid summer associate positions in one of the firm’s seven offices (listed below).
+Fellows receive paid summer associate positions in one of the firm’s seven offices (Chicago, Ill.; Cincinnati, Cleveland, Columbus, and Dayton, Ohio; Indianapolis, Ind.; Minneapolis, Minn.) following the completion of their first year of law school.
 Salaries for the 10-week summer program are as follows: